mythology-and-legends-in-warfare

 Major Deities in Raiding Rituals

 Odin, as the god of wisdom, war, and death, was the primary figure invoked before battles.
 His association with the Einherjar—chosen warriors who would feast in Valhalla—encouraged a fearless attitude.
+To die in battle was not an end but a promotion.
 Thor, on the other hand, was the protector of the common man and the guarantor of safe travel.
 His hammer, Mjǫllnir, was worn as a pendant by countless Vikings and was often consecrated over a ship’s prow before departure.
 Freyja, the goddess of love and fertility, also had a war aspect; she received half of the slain in her hall Fólkvangr, and her magic (seiðr) was used to divine the outcome of campaigns.

 Pre-Expedition Divination and Rites

 Before a single warrior boarded a longship, leaders sought to understand the will of the gods and the odds of success.
 Divination was a standard part of preparation.
 The völva (a seeress) or spámaðr (a male seer) would enter a trance state, often facilitated by chants and burnt herbs, to answer specific questions: Which coast should we target?
 Will the winds favor us?
 Will our leader survive?
 The sagas record episodes where such prophecies directly altered plans.
-For example, in Eiríks saga rauða, a völva is consulted to predict the success of the Greenland settlement and future voyages.
+In Eiríks saga rauða, a völva is consulted to predict the success of the Greenland settlement and future voyages.
+Her prophecies were taken seriously enough to determine whether ships would sail or stay.

 The Blót Sacrifice

 After the blood rite, the animal’s flesh was boiled and consumed as a communal meal.
 Shared eating reinforced the bond among the crew and with the gods, who were believed to feast alongside them invisibly.
 In some accounts, a toast was made to Odin for victory, to Njörðr for prosperous voyages, and to Freyr for peace and good seasons.
-These toasts were more than empty words—they were verbal contracts that obligated the god to provide their specific benefits.
+These toasts were verbal contracts that obligated the god to provide their specific benefits.
+The cups were raised high, and the drink was offered to the gods before anyone drank—a sign of respect and reciprocity.

-Archaeological evidence from sites like Tissø in Denmark (a Viking cult and marketplace) shows large-scale feasting remains—animal bones, cooking pits, and imported luxury goods—indicating that such rituals were both spiritually and economically significant.
+Archaeological evidence from sites like Tissø in Denmark—a Viking cult and marketplace—shows large-scale feasting remains: animal bones, cooking pits, and imported luxury goods.
+These finds indicate that such rituals were both spiritually and economically significant.
 The community invested serious resources to ensure divine support.

 Rune Magic and Amulets